asthapatilai42/AI-Traffic-Sign-Recognition-System/README.md

-# AI-Traffic-Sign-Recognition-System
-Traffic Sign Recognition using CNN and Deep Learning
+# AI Traffic Sign Recognition System using CNN

+This project uses Deep Learning and CNN to classify traffic sign images with high accuracy.

+Technologies Used:
+- Python
+- TensorFlow
+- OpenCV
+- Google Colab